-->

 04 / Speculative Exploration

 During the engagement, there was discussion about adding social features to increase engagement and create accountability among users.
 While this wasn't part of my core scope, I've since explored what this might look like.
-These concepts extend the research findings into new territory — the leaderboard addresses the "emotional connection" gap by making other contributors visible, while customizable profiles give users a way to build identity around their environmental impact.
+These concepts extend the research findings into new territory - the leaderboard addresses the "emotional connection" gap by making other contributors visible, customizable profiles give users a way to build identity around their environmental impact, and a gamified purchase history turns the harm-reduction model itself into something worth tracking and revisiting.

 Project leaderboards create light social accountability and make collective impact tangible.

 Note: These are personal explorations, not user-tested designs.
-Visual patterns are borrowed from familiar social media and mobile game interfaces.
+The visual patterns are borrowed from familiar social media and mobile game interfaces.

 05 / Reflection